zarasyversen/PHP-Project/README.md

 # PHP-Project - Learning Project

 This is a project I have worked on in my spare time with my mentor.
-It has been an amazing learning experience.
-I am now building the FE application in React, [visit the repo](https://github.com/zarasyversen/react-forum).

 ## Phase 1:
 - SQL (Queries, creating tables, date entries)